Vedx0609/emotion-detection-text/README.md

 The initial_test.ipynb file uses word embedding with Glove and again uses Bi-Directional LSTM to train the model on the ISEAR dataset

-modules that are required to be installed in the system
+Modules that are required to be installed in the system :
 1) pip install numpy
 2) pip install matplotlib
 3) pip install seaborn